The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Background and threat model

 \subsection{Background}

-{\em \bf Apache Hadoop architecture.} Apache Hadoop consists of two significant components -- a distributed file storage system (HDFS) and a job execution framework (YARN).
-HDFS splits files into multiple parts and saves them in different machines.
-It also creates replicates splits for high availability.
-The job execution framework executes user-submitted map-reduce code in a distributed manner.
+{\textbf{Apache Hadoop architecture.}} Apache Hadoop consists of two significant components -- a distributed file storage system (HDFS) and a job execution framework (YARN).
+HDFS splits files into multiple parts and saves them on different machines.
+It also replicates splits for high availability.
+YARN executes user-submitted map-reduce code in a distributed manner.

 A job in the MapReduce system has a few key components.
 The user defines the input data format by implementing - InputSplit with details of data chunks, RecordReader containing details of how to read records from these chunks, and InputFormat containing details of how to create InputSplit and RecordReader objects.
 The user also defines the computation with map-reduce functions, where Hadoop executes the map method once for each record.
 The map job emits key-value pairs, which Hadoop combines according to the keys and invokes the reduce method once per key.